DainzT/laboratory-3-software-testing/README.md

 7. In the server folder to run the test simply type the command in the command prompt:
     👉 npm run test or npm test

-8. Freely explore the other option for verifying the test:
+8. Freely explore other options for verifying the test:
     👉 npm run test:watch -> runs the test every changes you make in the code 👉 npm run test:setup -> If no schema has been made in the testing db, make sure to initialize the test with the command.